Q-Minh/nihu/dox/tut_function_spaces.md

 ----------

-Any function space and function space view (constant, isoparametic, etc.) can be transformed into a Dirac-view using the ::dirac function.
+Any function space and function space view (constant, isoparametic, etc.) can be transformed into a Dirac-view using the NiHu::dirac function.

 ~~~~~~~~~~
 auto const &dirac_fsp = dirac(original_fsp);